uomsystemsbiology/budden2014predictive_reference_environment/docker_location_README.md

 $ docker run uomsystemsbiology/budden2014predictive /sbin/my_init -- ./generate_figures.sh
 ```

-This will start the container and execute the script which reproduce the results described in the manuscript.
+This will start the container and execute scripts to reproduce the results described in the manuscript.

 ### Other links